-A real exception for us since we always plan our days full with activities.
+A real exception for us since we always plan our days full of activities.

-But once at the Asmara we just cancelled everything we planned to do and let the day pass by without doing anything but enjoying the gorgeous view of the ocean.
+But once at the Asmara, we just canceled everything we planned to do and let the day pass by without doing anything but enjoying the gorgeous view of the ocean.

 The Rendez-Vous restaurant is part of the resort but there’s a separate entrance for outside-guests as well.
 It’s perfectly located right at the ocean, providing a wonderful view of the bay of Amuk.